Soc, Anthro and CJ Learning Outcomes

 - Communicate a keen understanding of major ethical issues in anthropology.

-- Demonstrate the ability to understand the ways in which culture constructs the ideas and behaviors that make up everyday life.
+- Understand the ways culture constructs the ideas and behaviors that make up everyday life.

 - Communicate anthropological knowledge effectively through written and oral presentation in varying formats for diverse audiences.